lufixSch/LocalCompletion/README.md

 The extension does not yet support a custom API key.
 This means it only works for APIs which do not need a key.

 Model switching is not supported at the moment as most local tools don't support that property either.

+Symlinks can cause problems with additional context selection.
+They are not handled properly at the moment.